Email: click here or hover over the text to see the e-mail address.

 How often do you update?

 We try to have at least one strip per week.
+Our current goal is Tuesday and Friday updates (as of August 4, 2014).
 We used to have a regular schedule and would update two or three times per week but, like any webcomic, as time goes by it gets harder to maintain a regular schedule.
 Webcomics with original creator-owned material might have an additional incentive to put other things aside in their personal lives to treat their project not only as a labor of love, but as a business.
 Legally, we are not able to pursue that avenue with our Star Wars fandom and we respect LucasFilm’s and Diseny’s rights over the property.

 Will you publish a book collecting the Blue Milk Special strips?